GrandMoff100/StoryLanguage/README.md

 # Adventure/Voyage (Language)
-A programming written as a story.
+A programming language written as a story.

 ## Example